Nowy Korczyn: Decline and partitions

+20th century

-In September 1914, Nowy Korczyn was the area where Polish Legions operated.
+During World War I, in September 1914, Nowy Korczyn was the area where Polish Legions operated.
 Here the headquarters of Józef Piłsudski was briefly stationed, and after the war, the village belonged to Kielce Voivodeship.
 In the Second Polish Republic it remained a poor village, with a significant Jewish population.

-In 1942, the Jews of Nowy Korczyn were deported to and murder in Treblinka.
+Following the German-Soviet invasion of Poland, which started World War II in September 1939, it was occupied by Germany.
+In 1942, the Jews of Nowy Korczyn were deported to the Treblinka extermination camp and murdered.
 Concerning the deportation of the Jews of Nowy Korczyn, a witness stated the following: "In the night of November 2. in 1942 Nowy Korczyn was surrounded by the German military and two Ukrainian units.
 The Jews of the town were chased to the town square - or rather a market place in the centre of the town.
 There could have been 2000 Jews or 3000 or more, I don't know, different figures are mentioned.
 However, all the Jews of Nowy Korczyn were deported [...]".
 In 1944, during Operation Tempest, units of the Home Army attacked German police post in Nowy Korczyn.
 The synagogue of Nowy Korczyn has been under preservation since 2014.

 Transport

 Nowy Korczyn does not have a train station.
-The village is located at the intersection of National Road Nr 79 (Warsaw - Bytom), and local road nr.
+The town is located at the intersection of National Road Nr 79 (Warsaw - Bytom), and local road nr.
 973, which goes from Tarnów to Busko.
 The Borusowa Ferry, a reaction cable ferry, crosses the River Vistula between Borusowa and Nowy Korczyn.